Introduction: What is DevOps?

 - Real-time auditing, analysis and reporting of issues across the landscape, allowing for quick or automatic action if errors or failures occur at each phase of each process

-- Support for various cloud platforms and service providers, as hybrid cloud and multi cloud are certainly the way of the future for many organizations
+- Automation for cloud platforms and SaaS tools, as hybrid cloud and multi cloud are certainly the way of the future for many organizations

 - Full ability to support container and container orchestration, given that DevOps, among other models, is founded on the ability to move workloads from one cloud environment to another.